 The presenter covers Missouri’s archaeological record and how it reflects the populations from the state’s prehistoric past.
 Missouri’s incredible archaeological resources are in large part due to two of the largest river confluences in North America.
 This confluence region and the natural resources of Missouri drew populations going back at least 13,000 years.
 Through slides, the presenter will show examples of American Indian artifacts found in the state and discuss their significance and what they reveal about Missouri’s American Indian populations.

-During the American Civil War, hundreds of women cut their hair, bound their breasts, donned men’s clothing, and reported to Union or Confederate army recruiters.
-Others served as scouts and spies.
-This presentation explores how the war allowed women to defy traditional gender expectations for proper female conduct during Missouri’s Civil War.
+During the American Civil War, hundreds of women cut their hair, bound their breasts, donned men's clothing, and reported for duty to Union or Confederate army recruiters.
+Others served as scouts, spies, or rode with their husbands and brothers in contested areas.
+All of this occurred at a time when there was a great emphasis on women's and men's separate "spheres."
+This presentation explores how and why a fascinating group of women defied cultural norms to participate in America's largest domestic military conflict.

-Diane Eickhoff is a former textbook editor turned historian and humanities scholar.
-She is the author of Revolutionary Heart: The Life of Clarina Nichols and the Pioneering Crusade for Women’s Rights and co-author of The Big Divide: A Travel Guide to Historic and Civil War Sites in the Missouri-Kansas Border Region.
+Diane Eickhoff is a former textbook editor turned historian, Chatauquan, and humanities scholar.
+She is the author of Revolutionary Heart: The Life of Clarina Nichols and the Pioneering Crusade for Women's Rights and coauthor of The Big Divide: A Travel Guide to Historic and Civil War Sites in the Missouri-Kansas Border Region.

 The presentation looks at the lives of Kansas City train porters Ollie Ollison and George Mayfield as well as the significance of the Brotherhood of Sleeping Car Porters founded by A. Phillip Randolph, examining their impact on the black professional class and the modern civil rights movement.